firebud2/staff-docs/teams-and-roles.md

 - **Composer**, responsible for the composition of musical assets.
 - **Writer**, responsible for the creation and management of text based assets such as lore and stories.
+- **Narrative Desinger** , focused mostly upon stories that responsible for tying together the worlds and characters.

 #### **Community Team**
 - **Public Relations Representative**, responsible for the